seung-cha/hoil_interp/README.md

 This function above returns `Number`.

 Function can be called as an expression or statement.
-When called as a statement, it must be preceeded by the `call` keyword (This is because variable declaration and function call cannot be distinguished in LL(1)).
+When called as a statement, it must be preceeded by the `call` keyword

 ```
 call ReturnFunc